The end of summer is coming up in September.

 When you enhance your communication, your team is in the know.

-This leads to increased awareness of incidents occurring during your events.
+It leads to increased awareness of incidents occurring during your events.

 Proper documentation is the only thing that will provide you and your risk management team with liability defense.

-Let's face it, you never know when you will need it, and so you must document every incident every time with all of the details.
+Let's face it, you never know when you will need it, and so you must document every incident every time with all the details.

 Eliminate often illegible handwritten notes and replace them with secure historical digital records.